 June grass (Koeleria macrantha), a cool-season native grass, is abundant at Denison Prairie.
 Photo: Bruce Schuette

-In 1993 and 2001, MPF acquired two tracts of land that comprise the 320-acre Denison Prairie.
-The prairie is named for MPF members Edgar and Ruth Denison, who provided funding for its purchase.
+In 1993 and 2001, MPF acquired two tracts of land that comprise the 320-acre Edgar and Ruth Denison Prairie, known colloquially as Denison Prairie.
+MPF members Edgar and Ruth Denison provided funding for the purchase of this land.
 The late Mr. Denison is most known for his work educating Missourians about native wildflowers.

 Denison Prairie is separated from MPF’s Lattner Prairie and Pleasant Run Creek Prairie by a county road (which is also the Vernon/Barton County line) and is three miles west of Sheldon.
 Lattner, along with Pleasant Run Creek Prairie is part of a 620-acre complex.
 This complex lies within the Liberal Prairie Conservation Opportunity Area and helps connect two other areas in conservation ownership: it is less than two miles to the east of the 4,789-acre Bushwhacker Lake Conservation Area (of which 1,508 acres is prairie/prairie plantings) and 2.3 miles to the west of the 1,113-acre Buffalo Wallow CA (409 acres of which is prairie/prairie plantings), both owned by the Missouri Department of Conservation.

 The western half of Denison Prairie contains dry-mesic, original, sandstone/shale prairie with a rare prairie swale, and the eastern half is mostly a prairie reconstruction planting.

 Denison Prairie and the adjoining Lattner Prairie support 299 native plant species with an average CC value of 4.05, and 33 conservative species.
 Grassland birds including the northern bobwhite and Henslow’s sparrows have been recorded here.